damidaramola/Suits-and-Stilletos/README.md

  ## Header

  * The header shows a photo of young people working together in a corporate environment.
 In this background image, yellow can be seen.
 The colour of yellow symbolises youth.
-Yellow and white are the main reccuring theme colours of this website.
+Yellow and white are the main recurring theme colours of this website.

  * The header has text that conveys a motivational message for the student when they first visit the website.